Acquiring the Future.

 OUR FUNDING PROCESS

 In January 2020 we opened our applications for the first time to black women in the startup landscape to apply for R200 000 in funding for their pre-seed fashion or beauty startups.
 We encountered so many challenges along the way, which included navigating the changes our country was facing as a result of Covid-19.
 This did not stop us from pursuing our penultimate mission of providing microfinancing to a startup that aligned with our vision.
 We had 37 applications in total, which we sifted down and shortlisted, up until we finally selected a founder to invest in.
 The form of private equity Khula Lula pursues is active in nature, and as a result we form an integral part of the running of the startup we selected to invest in.
-Hence the current chapter of our private equity journey is currently preoccupied with the launch of our latest acquisition: Native Nylon.
+We are currently working along side the team of our first acquisition in scaling and raising series A funding.

 Portia Dhlamini is the phenomenal founder behind Native Nylon, the 23 year old stood out as a result of her work ethic, incredible communications skills and her drive and commitment to making her business idea a reality.
 From being complete strangers to working together to bring her vision to life, we have had the pleasure of working alongside Portia in bringing Native Nylon to life over the past two months.
 From sleepless nights, to regulatory obstacles we have immersed our entire spirits in making this happen.
 Portia has dedicated her time, resources and skills in bringing this store to life.
 We look forward to continuously working with her to over the next few years in growing and scaling Native Nylon to something beyond our collective ideals for the brand.